rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 - partition_1_hits_1_atomtype.tsv
 - partition_1_hits_1_charge.tsv

-Below is an example of how a subsection of partition_1_hits_1_atomtype.tsv would look like if we would open it in a spreadsheet viewer (for example, LibreOffice Calc) for the purpose of illustration:
+Below is an example of how a subsection of partition_1_hits_1_atomtype.tsv would look like if we would open it in a spreadsheet viewer (for example, LibreOffice Calc) for illustration:

 ![](images/tools-tutorial-1/atomtype-match-ex-1.png)

-Note that the table screenshot above only shows the first 6 columns of the file.
+Note that the table screenshot above only shows the first six columns of the file.

 - The first column, dbase, refers to the database molecule's name
 - The second column lists the corresponding reference molecule.
 - The column headers after the second column correspond to the atom names of the reference (or query) molecule.

-For instance, the first cell below the column header C1, which contains the entry "O.2" (shown in the annotated screenshot below)
+For instance, the first cell below the column header C1, which contains the entry "O.2" (shown in the annotated screenshot below):

 ![](images/tools-tutorial-1/atomtype-match-ex-2.png)

-lists the MOL2 atom type of the atom in the database molecule ZINC90224566_8 that overlays (or "matches") with the C1 atom in 3KPZS_22.
+Lists the MOL2 atom type of the atom in the database molecule ZINC90224566_8 that overlays (or "matches") with the C1 atom in 3KPZS_22.
 Similarly, we can see that no atom in ZINC90224566_8 matches the C2 atom of 3KPZS_22, and an S.o2 atom matches the C3 atom of 3KPZS_22.

 To illustrate how to read this table more visually, we can open the corresponding MOL2 files for partition_1 in PyMOL:

 ![](images/tools-tutorial-1/pymol-overlay-ex-2.png)

-Shown below is a screenshot of a PyMOL session showing the 3D structure overaly of ZINC90224566_8 and 3KPZS_22.
+Shown below is a screenshot of a PyMOL session showing the 3D structure overlay of ZINC90224566_8 and 3KPZS_22.
 The red arrows highlight the three columns that were discussed in the previous paragraph (ZINC90224566_8 is shown in green and 3KPZS_22 is shown in cyan):

 ![](images/tools-tutorial-1/pymol-overlay-ex-1.png)